 The 'Mother of the World'Read More

 Nicole James is a freelance journalist, ESL teacher, and adventurer.
-As a writer for OM Middle East North Africa, she’s passionate about publishing the stories of God’s works among the nations, telling people about the wonderful things He is doing in the world.
+A communications intern for OM MENA, she’s passionate about publishing the stories of God’s works among the nations, telling people about the wonderful things He is doing in the world.

 Credit: Nicole James